Mutual of Omaha Medicare Plans Review

 Mutual of Omaha is one of the leading private Medicare insurance companies.
 While the company sold its Medicare Advantage operations in 2020, Mutual of Omaha still provides Medicare Part D and Medicare Supplement Insurance in locations all over the U.S.

-Mutual of Omaha was founded in 1909 and today serves nearly 12 million members, including nearly 5 million individual product customers and is a Fortune 500 company.
+Mutual of Omaha was founded in 1909 and today serves nearly 14 million members, including over 5 million individual product customers and is a Fortune 500 company.

 Depending on where you live in the country, you may have Medicare plan options available that are underwritten by Mutual of Omaha Insurance Company or one of its affiliate companies, such as United World Life Insurance Company, United of Omaha Life Insurance Company and Omaha Insurance Company.